-Electrode placement in mice is typically in or on the right front leg and left rear leg.
+Active electrode placement (red and white) in mice is typically in or on the right front leg and left rear leg.
 For larger animals (rats and rabbits) it is best to avoid large electrode separation (due to detection of large blood flow artifacts).
 In the case of rats, the front legs work well, for rabbits a good location is under the front legs at the chest.
+In all cases the third black lead can be connected to one of the unused legs or any other convenient location on the animal.
+In cases where it is desirable to use only 2 ECG leads, the black lead can be eliminated using the 3-lead to 2-lead jumper cable.